passbutler/passbutler-documentation/Documentation.md

 All normal requests to the server must be authenticated with a valid bearer token (JWT).
 Only the token request must be authenticated with the username and the [Local Authentication Hash](#local-authentication-hash).

-The token authentication avoids two problems:
+The token authentication tackles two problems:

-1. Sending a sensible long-time static secret (the [Local Authentication Hash](#local-authentication-hash)) every single request to the server (despite the server connection is TLS encrypted, this should be avoided) - instead only a short-time token is sent, which becomes totally worthless after expiration time
+1. Sending a sensible long-time static secret (the [Local Authentication Hash](#local-authentication-hash)) every single request to the server (the server connection may be TLS encrypted but this shouldn't be the assumption) - instead only a short-time token is sent, which becomes totally worthless after the short validity period
-2. The authentication with username and the [Local Authentication Hash](#local-authentication-hash) is a lot slower because of the resource intense computing of the hashes - the token validity check is very fast and cheap
+2. The authentication with username and the [Local Authentication Hash](#local-authentication-hash) is a lot slower because of the resource intense computing of the [PBKDF2-SHA256](#pbkdf2-sha256) hashes - the token validity check is very fast and cheap

 The token request process works like the following: